Close Mobile Menu

 Eductors are a relatively inexpensive way to greatly enhance the quality of the chemical action of the cleaning solution and add a greatly enhanced mechanical component to the cleaning process.

 The plume of liquid coming from the eductor passes over the surface of the part and provides a mechanical scrubbing action which enhances the cleaning effect.
-This cleaning action can be
+This cleaning action can be varied by the number of eductors, pump size and spray pressure.

 The nozzle generates a high velocity fluid jet to entrain the liquid surrounding the eductor.
 The fluid in the nozzle jet and the entrained liquid are forced through a diffuser where the high throughput velocity creates a turbulent flow.
 The turbulence is very effective at mixing the fluid from the nozzle with the entrained liquid, while avoiding agitation at the air-liquid interface.